HedgewaterDAO ($HWTR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 HedgewaterDAO Historical Price

-According to the latest data gathered on HedgewaterDAO live price page, the current price of HedgewaterDAO is 0.00501944USD.
-The circulating supply of HedgewaterDAO($HWTR) is 107.20M $HWTR , giving it a market capitalization of $538.09K.
+According to the latest data gathered on HedgewaterDAO live price page, the current price of HedgewaterDAO is 0.00509952USD.
+The circulating supply of HedgewaterDAO($HWTR) is 107.20M $HWTR , giving it a market capitalization of $546.68K.

 The HedgewaterDAO Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of $HWTR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.